Lottery Information

 • See above for specific lottery procedures.

-Applications Received After the Lottery:
+Applications Received after the Lottery

 • Applications submitted after the open enrollment period and lottery will be placed at the bottom of the respective grade level waiting lists, regardless of sibling status.